peterwittek/peterwittek.com/content/pages/home.md

 Research Interests
 ------------------

-**Quantum Machine Learning**: The intersection of quantum computing and machine learning is an emergent research topic with exciting new possibilities for learning theory.
+**Quantum machine learning**: The intersection of quantum computing and machine learning is an emergent research topic with exciting new possibilities for learning theory.
 Apart from reduced time complexity of quantum learning algorithms, generalization performance may also improve